- I am interested in becoming a carer or knowing more about foster care. What do I do?

 We do this by focussing on three key areas: recruiting new carers, supporting both new and experienced carers, and advocating within the sector to address issues that are causing problems for carers.

 You may have seen our campaigns encouraging people to consider becoming carers.
 When an interested person contacts us, we take the time to answer their questions, find out more about them and refer them to a foster care agency in their area.

-It won’t be a surprise to hear that the better-supported carers are, the better the outcomes are for the kids they care for.
 Our Carer Support Team makes a real difference supporting carers who support vulnerable children by providing guidance and listening ears.

 A key part of our work is making sure our carers not only feel supported but are given useful information and advice about their rights and responsibilities.

 Sometimes when a situation becomes more complicated than usual, we support carers more directly.
 If you require support or would like to find out more, call us on 1300 782 975 or email us.

 We work alongside various partners in the sector, including the Department of Communities and Justice (DCJ, formerly FACS), foster care agencies and the Office of the Children’s Guardian.

 My Forever Family collects data* about the types of problems and questions that we help carers with so that we can identify common issues and advocate with our sector partners to address these issues.

 We want to retain the wonderful carers that we have – those who have already done the hard yards and have so much more to offer kids.
 This is where our recruitment, support and advocacy come full circle.
 The better we can support and advocate for carers, the more likely they are to continue in their fantastic roles and inspire others around them to step up and become carers.